Department of Religion

 - Sarah Conrad Sours, Ph.D.

-Associate Dean of Faculty; Assistant Professor of Religion
+Associate Dean of Faculty; Associate Professor of Religion

 As you plan for your future, your faculty adviser will offer guidance and help you hone your career path, and, if seminary is your plan, you will be invited to interview with visiting seminary representatives.
 Huntingdon religion alumni have entered a number of seminaries, including Emory, Duke, Asbury, Garrett Evangelical, Vanderbilt, Yale, Union Theological, Harvard, and New Orleans Baptist.
 Graduates have also entered master’s and Ph.D. programs in areas such as business, law, theater, English, religious studies, and theology.